✓ Updated July 2026

 Essential Travel Tips

-Don't leave Guatavita without trying a 'trucha' (trout)!
-The region is famous for its fresh trout dishes, often prepared grilled or fried with garlic.
-Look for local restaurants around the main plaza for the most authentic and delicious experience.
+Don't leave without trying a 'trucha' (trout) dish!
+Guatavita is known for its fresh trout, often prepared grilled or fried with garlic.
+Pair it with a side of 'patacones' (fried plantains) for a truly local and delicious meal.

-The weather in Guatavita can be unpredictable, with sunshine one moment and rain the next.
-Pack layers, including a waterproof jacket and comfortable walking shoes, as you'll likely be doing some exploring.
-A hat and sunscreen are also essential, even on cloudy days.
+The weather in Guatavita can be unpredictable, even on sunny days.
+Pack layers, including a waterproof jacket and comfortable walking shoes, as you'll likely be doing some exploring around the lagoon and the charming town.
+A hat and sunscreen are also essential for protecting yourself from the high-altitude sun.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.